fytm/distribution-center-app/README.md

 # distribution-center-app
-A inventory management and payment system built using Python
+A inventory management and payment system built using FastAPI